ahujapriyanka91/2025_MSc_temporal-DR/report/typst-template/proposal.typ

    + #goal("Simulate EEG data using UnfoldSim.jl.") <goal1>
   + #goal("Implement dimensionality reduction and visualization techniques on simulated EEG data in Python.") <goal2>

-  + #goal("To understand and compare the methods based on the ability to  preserve the structure of data.") <goal3>
+  + #goal("Understand and compare the methods based on the ability to  preserve the structure of data.") <goal3>
-  + #goal("To review the research papers that use PHATE, T-PHATE and Cebra.AI methods for EEG datasets.") <goa14>
+  + #goal("Review the research papers that use PHATE, T-PHATE, Cebra.AI, BCNE methods for EEG datasets.") <goa14>

-  + #goal("To discover hidden patterns in each method and state which method provides the clear low-dimensional visualization.") <goal5>
+  + #goal("Discover hidden patterns in each method and state which method provides the clear low-dimensional visualization.") <goal5>
   + #goal("Documenting the steps and procedure for easy understanding.") <goal6>
 ]

-=== Stretch Goals <stretchGoals>
-#v(0.3em)
-#set enum(numbering: "A.", start: 1) // continue the numbering from where the main goals left off.
-Adjust `start` depending on how many main goals you have.
-#[
-  #show figure: set align(left)
-  + #goal("Understand and implement Brain-dynamic Convolutional-Network-based Embedding (BCNE).") <goal7>
-]

 == Approach <approach>
 *Phase 1 *
-- Data Simulation: Use UnfoldSim.jl, a Julia package for simulating  timeseries data #cite(<unfoldsim>) focusing on EEG and event-related potentials (ERPs).
+- Data Simulation: Use UnfoldSim.jl, a Julia package for simulating  time series data #cite(<unfoldsim>) focusing on EEG and event-related potentials (ERPs).
-\
+- Simulate EEG data with 32 channels using the predef_eeg function, generating realistic signals based on 4 ERP components: N170, P300, N1, and P1.
+- Simulate 5 trials for 2 conditions and deactivate components one by one to see the differences and effects on the data.
+- Expected geometry after dimensionality reduction (PHATE, TPHATE, BCNE): Branch trajectory structure for 4 different components such as P300, N170, P1 and N1 starting from same initial time point.
+There might be space-related differences as there are 32 channels for each ERP component.

 *Phase 2*
- - Implementation: We will use dual approach,  Julia for data simulation along with Python for its libraries to perform analysis and run algorithms: PCA, t-SNE, UMAP, PHATE, T-PHATE and Cebra.AI and validate the low-dimensional maps by using metrics on how accurate the maps are.
+ - Implementation: Use dual approach:  Julia for data simulation along with Python for its libraries to perform analysis and run algorithms: PCA, t-SNE, UMAP, PHATE, T-PHATE and Cebra.AI.
+Validate the low-dimensional maps by using metrics on how accurate the maps are.

-- Different maps might have different metrics such as DeMAP, K-nearest neighbor (KNN) , support vector machine (SVM) and Spearman correlation.
+- Different studies have used different assessment criteria such as DeMAP, K-nearest neighbor (KNN), Representational Similarity Analysis, Pearson correlation.

-- Understand the metrics performance across different methods and identify the best method for preserving temporal structure in EEG data.
+- Understand the metrics performance across different methods and identify the methods for preserving temporal structure in EEG data that can be used to compare the dimensionality reduction methods.
-\

 *Phase 3*
-- Compare all low-dimensional maps to identify which method gives the most relevant information.
+- Visually compare all low-dimensional maps to identify which method gives the most relevant information.
-\
+- Apply evaluation metrics:
+ - Pearson correlation and Representational Similarity Analysis (RSA) for comparing pairwise distances between embeddings.
+ - Trustworthiness and Continuity metrics to understand preservation of local and global structure.
+ - Direction accuracy and stage accuracy.

 *Phase 4*
 - Document the process and their visualization maps along with the findings for EEG data.
-\

 = Plan

+- Month 1: Understand the data simulation and dimensionality reduction methods.

-- Literature review and implementation will be carried out simultaneously to understand the EEG dataset as techniques like PHATE, T-PHATE are recent developments.
+- Month 2 and 3: Literature review and implementation will be carried out simultaneously to understand the EEG dataset as techniques like PHATE, T-PHATE and BCNE are recent developments.

-- Refer to insights from the literature to understand the implementation pipeline and analysis procedure.
+    Refer to insights from the literature to understand the implementation pipeline and analysis procedure and start documenting.
+- Month 4 and 5: Test and understand the evaluation metrics.
+- Month 6: Review and documentation.